• Skip to main content

 Below is a video from my very favorite source "America's Test Kitchen."

-ALWAYS wash hands and surfaces well (and often) with soap and water to avoid cross contamination with handling raw poultry!!
+ALWAYS wash hands and surfaces well (and often) with soap and water to avoid cross contamination when handling raw poultry!!

 Make a specific seasoning blend, just for the turkey, so there is no double-dipping into the standard salt and pepper containers.